darcksday/challenge/README.md

 - [Web3Auth](src/context/Web3Context.js#L70)
 - [Gelato Gasless Transaction](src/context/GelatoTxContext.js)

+## Next Steps

+- Run on mainnet and add ability deposits via credit card
+- Launching pool bets, with dynamic coefficient and unlimited participants
+- Dynamic automated events (sources of information for Oracle setup manually)
+- Add ability to bet for more assets,real-world events,sport, politics etc.

 ## Installation

 These instructions will get you a copy of the project up and running on your Mumbai testnet for development and testing purposes.